oneminch/Notes/SQL.md

 - Supports the `IF NOT EXISTS` syntax when creating tables, indexes and triggers, and the `IF EXISTS` syntax when dropping them.
 - Because of SQLite's nature as an embedded database engine, there is no need for a `DROP DATABASE` statement.
 - In addition to the built-in functions that come with it, SQLite allows you to create custom functions (User-Defined Functions or UDFs) using C/C++, which are compiled into the SQLite library.

+- In SQLite, `LIKE` is case-insensitive by default.

 - SQLite can also load additional functions at runtime through extensions.
     - e.g., the JSON1 extension adds JSON manipulation functions, FTS5 allows full-text search capabilities, REGEXP Extension provides the `regexp()` function.